 A solar eclipse has begun sweeping across the Asian Pacific Region, with some parts of Indonesia experiencing a total loss of light.
 The blackout will be the only full solar eclipse in 2016.

-to plunge parts of the Indonesian archipelago into complete daytime darkness on March 9.
+A rare total eclipse started to plunge parts of the Indonesian archipelago into complete daytime darkness on March 9.
 Stargazers from around the world flocked to remote Indonesian locales to observe the natural phenomenon, with an estimated 10,000 foreign visitors and 100,000 domestic tourists expected to be witnessing the solar eclipse.

 "It's an extraordinary spectacle that only takes place about once a year in one part of the world," said Arnaud Fischer, a 33-year-old French tourist.